scenariomartin/EnglishWords/words.md

  favourite
  favorable j
-fragrant j fragrance n [ˈfreɪɡrəns] ,what good is it to have a flower that looks beautiful bus is not fragrant? rotten j ,rotten egg. rot 1vn spice 2 [spaɪs] spicy pepper 2 paper copper 1 tropper 1 purple grape purpose 1 puppet :timber 1
+fragrant j fragrance n [ˈfreɪɡrəns] ,what good is it to have a flower that looks beautiful bus is not fragrant? rotten j rot 1vn ,rotten egg. spice 2nv spicy j [spaɪs]
+:pepper

+pepper 2
+ paper
+ copper 1
+ trooper 1
+purple grape
+ purpose 1
+puppet :timber 1

 //law legal
 justice ,I have sworn to do justice.